BSIT-Software-Architecture-2024/Louis-docs/src/content/docs/learning/as-a-developer.md

 ---

 ## Introduction
-Hey there!
-Let me take you on an exciting journey through my evolution from a BSIT student to wearing multiple hats as a Scrum Master and Software Engineer.
+Hey there! this is my journey through my evolution from a BSIT student to wearing multiple hats as a Scrum Master and Software Engineer.
 Trust me, it's been quite the adventure, filled with challenges, victories, and plenty of "aha!" moments that shaped me into the developer I am today.

 ## The Leadership Adventure